Trying a Private Hammam in Morocco: What It Was Really Like

 From the airport, it was a 35-minute ride to my hotel for the night—Idou Anfa, located in the heart of Casablanca’s business district.
 The hotel staff was welcoming, and despite breakfast having just ended, the desk agent graciously gave me the extension to call room service and order breakfast at no extra charge.

 By the time I got to my room, breakfast had already ended—it stopped at 10 a.m.—so I ordered room service.
 While waiting, I looked through the spa menu.
-There were a lot of interesting treatments, but a 60-minute Oriental massage sounded like a great way to ease into the trip.
+There were a lot of interesting treatments, but a 60-minute Oriental massage sounded like a good way to ease into the trip.
 I called down and they had a noon appointment—just enough time to enjoy my coffee first.

 The word hammam translates to “the spreader of warmth” in Arabic.
 My female attendant, known as a kessala—a traditional term for women who perform scrubbing in Moroccan hammams—guided me through the experience.
 She instructed me to remove all my clothing and put on the robe left on the massage table.
 After doing so, I followed her to the treatment room—it was warm, steamy, and smelled of eucalyptus.